 If All Else Fails

 Chocolate.
 Yes, this is a debated topic but it is the most requested item behind the other two.
 Most would prefer high quality chocolate or even truffles if possible.
 Even a chocolate chip cookie is great.
-Again allergies are a problem but allergies are also a problem with flowers, anything scented including lip balms, etc. There is always going to be someone left out.
+Again allergies are a problem (and diabetes) but allergies are also a problem with flowers, anything scented including lip balms, etc. There is always going to be someone left out.
 If you are a planner and know of those with allergies, you could buy an alternative gift for those sisters.

 But Most of All DON'T